rails/rails/guides/source/active_support_core_extensions.md

 To perform the computation the method first increments years, then months, then weeks, and finally days.
 This order is important towards the end of months.
 Say for example we are at the end of February of 2010, and we want to move one month and one day forward.

-The method +advance+ advances first one month, and then one day, the result is:
+The method `advance` advances first one month, and then one day, the result is:

 ```ruby
 Date.new(2010, 2, 28).advance(:months => 1, :days => 1)